Heart tests can help your doctor find out if you are at risk for a heart problem, if you have a heart problem, and what treatment you need.

 Calcium scan: This test isn't recommended if you don't have risk factors for heart disease or you are at high risk of heart disease.
 In either case, the test won't tell you and your doctor anything you don't already know.
 But if your risk is medium, the test may tell you whether you need to take action to prevent a heart attack in the next few years.

-NIH: National Heart, Lung, and Blood Institute (U.S.)
+National Heart, Lung, and Blood Institute (NHLBI) (U.S.)

 Other Works Consulted

 Cheitlin MD, et al. (2003).
 ACC/AHA/ASE 2003 guideline update for the clinical application of echocardiography: Summary article: A report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines (ACC/AHA/ASE Committee to Update the 1997 Guidelines for the Clinical Application of Echocardiography).
 Circulation, 108(9): 1146–1162.
 Available online: http://circ.ahajournals.org/cgi/reprint/108/9/1146.